-- a Large transom washer - b Transom reinforcement plate - 1.
-Apply marine sealer to the shanks of the bolts, not to the threads. - 2.
+- 1. Apply marine sealer to the shanks of the bolts, not to the threads. - 2.
 Fasten the outboard with the correct mounting hardware.
 Tighten the locknuts to the specified torque.

-IMPORTANT: Ensure a minimum of two full threads of the mounting bolts extend beyond the locknut after tightening.
+IMPORTANT: Ensure that a minimum of two full threads of the mounting bolts extend beyond the locknut after tightening.
 The locknut must be drawn tight while still engaging the bolt threads and not contacting the shank of the bolt.

-NOTE: For more accurate torque, tighten the mounting locknuts rather than the outboard mounting bolts.
+NOTE: For a more accurate torque reading, tighten the mounting locknuts rather than the outboard mounting bolts.

-- a 1/2 in. diameter outboard mounting bolt (4)
+- a 0.500 in. diameter outboard mounting bolt (4)

-- b 7/8 in. flat washer (4)
+- b 0.875 in. flat washer (4)

 - c Nylon insert locknut (4)

-- d 1-1/2 in. flat washer (4)
+- d 1.500 in. flat washer (4)

 - e Marine sealer apply to the shank of the bolts, not the threads

-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 ı 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90